mam-dev/debianized-jupyterhub/README.md

 ## What is this?

-This project helps to install typical Python services like Django web applications on Debian-like target hosts, by providing DEB packaging for the server component.
+This project provides packaging of the core *Jupyterhub* components, so they can be easily installed on Debian-like target hosts .
 This makes life-cycle management on production hosts a lot easier, and [avoids common drawbacks](https://nylas.com/blog/packaging-deploying-python/) of ‘from source’ installs, like needing build tools and direct internet access in production environments.